The 4 Types of Garage Doors

 Both Up & Over doors and Side Hinged doors can be made in ABS.

-Choosing the right garage door comes down to your personal circumstances.
-For example, how do you use your garage?
+For example – how do you use your garage?
 What do you want your garage to look like?
 What is your budget?

-You may store your car in your garage, use it as a workshop – the use cases are endless.
+You may store your car in the garage or use it as a workshop – the use cases are endless.